 On the other hand, the “anabolic window” refers to the short period after training when the body is most receptive to nutrients for protein synthesis and muscle recovery .

-Consuming a combination of protein and carbohydrates during this window can accelerate muscle recovery by increasing the rate of muscle protein synthesis and replenishing glycogen stores, which we'll explain in more detail below.
+Consuming a combination of protein and carbohydrates during this window can accelerate muscle recovery by increasing the rate of muscle protein synthesis and replenishing glycogen stores, which we will explain in more detail below.

 An optimal ratio is to consume 20 to 25 grams of high-quality protein, such as whey, along with 40 to 60 grams of fast-absorbing carbohydrates, such as fruit or a protein shake, to support muscle and energy recovery .